xiaoxi-s/xiaoxi-s.github.io/index.md

 A third experiment involved trying to infer a high dynamic range result (HDR) from a low dynamic range image with a mobile phone camera using a limited Field of View (FOV).
 Videos were collected with lighting using reflective spheres, and the researchers train a deep neural network to predict what the reflective spheres will appear upon being reflected on an unknown surface.

-All the results in these experiments outperform previous state-of-the-art algorithms in illumination detection and accuracy classification.

 ## Our Approach